 Post-Meeting: Ask teachers to explore the resource library and reach out if they do not see evidence-based activities and tools they typically use for intervention.
 MTSS Campus Coordinator - verify the activities are not available and add or make visible as needed.

-If this team is responsible for more than one content/topic area, repeat this meeting as needed give thought to priority focus skills for intervention and appropriate student groupings on selected content/topic area.
+If this team is responsible for more than one content/topic area, repeat this meeting as needed

 Meeting 2